mjmelito/languageselector/README.md

 ## Setup/Installation Requirements

-* To view this application, visit mjmelito.github.io/portfolio
-* OR
 * Clone this repository to your desktop.
 * Navigate to the top level of the directory.
 * Open index.html in your browser.